-Since 1996 the National Historical Archives of Belarus has been undertaking a research on Genealogy and Heraldry of Gentry (Szlachta) families in Belarus.
-The purpose of the research is to prepare for publishing an encyclopedic reference book (Armorial) on genealogy and heraldry of gentry families in Belarus based on a comprehensive study of relevant archives, specialised literature and other publications.
+Since 1996 the National Historical Archives of Belarus has been undertaking a research on Genealogy and Heraldry of Nobility (Szlachta) families in Belarus.
+The purpose of the research is to prepare for publishing an encyclopedic reference book (Armorial) on genealogy and heraldry of noble families in Belarus based on a comprehensive study of relevant archives, specialised literature and other publications.

 There might be slight changes in the structure of the upcoming volumes of the Armorial.

-The Armorial is comprised of articles, each one dedicated to a particular gentry family.
+The Armorial is comprised of articles, each one dedicated to a particular noble family.
 All articles have the same structure and include the following parts:

 The Armorial is supplemented with necessary apparatus criticus.
 It is based only on the examined documents, no specialised reference books used.
 The ordinal number indicates the index of the article, brackets and underlines indicate the family name, genealogy of which is reviewed in the article.

 Name Index includes all mentioned family names (including their variations and cognomen) and names of famous historical persons with their titles, positions, etc. Social status is indicated only for non-noble.
 Particular attention is given to female lines, therefore women are listed several times under their maiden and marriage names, indicating, if possible, the order of marriages, parents' names and other information.